 • The water chestnuts should marinate for at least 30 minutes, or up to 2 hours.

 • I find that this dish is best served immediately when hot.
-Any leftovers can be reheated in the oven until warmed through.
+You can store leftovers in an airtight container in a refrigerator up to 3 days.
+You can reheat any leftovers in the oven until warmed through.

 • You can leave the toothpicks in for serving, or remove the toothpicks for a more elegant presentation.